panda3d/panda3d-docs/pipeline/egg-files/converting-to-egg.rst

 There is a tool provided with Panda3D called ``obj2egg`` which can convert Wavefront .obj files to .egg.
-However, this tool is extremely limited and does not support materials and textures.
-It is recommended to convert the .obj file to another format first, or to load the .obj file directly into Panda3D (using the Assimp plug-in that is provided by default).
+However, this tool is extremely limited and does not support scene hierarchy, materials, or textures, among other things.
+It is recommended to convert the .obj file to another format first, or to load the .obj file directly into Panda3D using the :ref:`Assimp plug-in <assimp-loader>`.

 Other Formats
 -------------